Skip to article frontmatterSkip to article content

 Issue: The internet contains harmful content.
 Models trained on it will happily generate harmful content.

-This isn’t the model being malicious—it’s just predicting text patterns.
+This isn’t the model being malicious.
+It’s just predicting text patterns.
 If “How do I hack...” is often followed by hacking tutorials in the training data, the model learns that pattern.

 Solution: Alignment training (part of RLHF/DPO)